about

 • IAAGT (International Association for the Advancement of Gestalt Therapy).

-Learning is a constant, and ongoing workshops and seminars are essential for a therapist to stay up-to-date.
 But it is my clients who teach me the most.

 work: current & historical